sophiechou1/sophiechou1.github.io/courses.md

 Throughout my time at Notre Dame, I have had the opportunity to work hands-on through group projects in both class and my internship.
   - **2024 Summer Internship**
     - [Summer 2024 Research Overview](https://drive.google.com/file/d/1JLobanMghU0BThjfUFPfDm1kEdzmRJpL/view?usp=sharing)
     - This summer I had the opportunity to collaborate with two other Notre Dame students to code a simulator in Python for the emerging 1FeFET-1C technology.
 This presentation is an overview of our research and was presented to our colleagues and supervisor at Ecole Centrale during the summer.
-This simulator and corresponding research will be showcased in a paper at the upcoming Design, Automation and Test in Europe (DATE) Conference.
+This simulator and corresponding research will be showcased in a paper at the upcoming Design, Automation and Test in Europe (DATE) Conference I co-authored titled: <Hybrid Volatile and Non-Volatile CIM based on FeFETs for Accelerating Transformer Workloads>.
   - **Embedded Systems and the IOT**
     - [Embedded Systems Arduino Alarm Clock](https://drive.google.com/file/d/1fqGMwwIqGyOh9vdnps0222qhOzG6_P9j/view?usp=sharing)
     - During the spring 2023 semester, I was tasked to create a device of our choice in a group of three using specific resources from our circuitry kit, programmed in Arduino C/C++.
 This paper was our final report and demonstrates the alarm clock I created along with the code.